martinpitt/python-dbusmock/README.md

- -   `tests/test_api.py` runs a mock on the session bus and exercises all available functionality, such as adding additional objects, properties, multiple methods, input arguments, return values, code in methods, raising signals, and introspection.
+ -   `tests/test_api.py` runs a mock on the session bus and exercises all available functionality, such as adding additional objects, properties, multiple methods, input arguments, return values, code in methods, sending signals, raising exceptions, and introspection.

 ## Documentation